 The weather in Bhutan is relatively unpredictable and can be warm, cold, and wet all in one day.
-Few people go in the Monsoon season from June – September as there are heavy rain and high humidity.
+Few people go in the Monsoon season from June – to September as there are heavy rain and high humidity.
 For trekking, choose between –September to November when the country experiences a mild climate and clear skies.
-As a result, Himalayas are visible.
+As a result, the Himalayas are visible.
 The Spring season from March to May is also great to travel to Bhutan.

 Acute Mountain Sickness (AMS) during Bhutan Travel

 Severe Mountain Sickness can affect anyone at any time regardless of their physical fitness.
 It usually depends upon the altitude, speed of the walk, physical exertion, and personal susceptibility to demanding trails.
 A person, if affected by AMS, begins to show the following symptoms because of the low oxygen density at high altitudes, usually above 3000 m.

 Symptoms of AMS

 Common symptoms usually bring a headache, fatigue, loss of appetite, nausea, vomiting, dizziness, and insomnia.
 This usually disappears after the body adjusts to the high altitude.
 However, if you can recognize the symptoms, immediately inform your travel guide about the circumstances and descend the patient to a lower altitude.
 Further medications should be done after that.

 Precautions and Remedies